-Oh Heaven help me.
+Oh, Heaven, help me.
 I am just not made for technical stuff.
-Suffice it to say, it’s been a rough week blog-wise.
+Suffice it to say it has been a rough week blog-wise.
 A week full of me trying to be independent and proactive and trying to figure out complicated things on my own, all culminating with me accidentally deleting my site from the internet and ending up in tears on the phone with Mr. C while he was at work.
 Did I mention I’m not made for technical stuff?

 This past week I started doing some in-depth research on how to increase web site traffic – a.k.a.
 SEO.
-And that’s when my little naive world went from smiles to tears.
-In my attempts at technical independence, I found myself completely overwhelmed, flailing helplessly in a sea of advice about everything you never wanted to know about blogging…keyword strategy, title case, alt attributes, metadata, duplication, broken links, 301 redirects, indexing, reindexing, web crawlers, site mapping, and the big one that started this whole debacle, permalink structure.
-Before I knew it, I had installed three separate SEO plug-ins (one of which turns out has not been tested on my theme), turned various functions on and off (of which now I can’t even remember), and somehow managed to loop my URL around on itself so that it disappeared from the internet altogether.
-Can you see why I was crying tears in my whisky?
+And that’s when my naive little world went from smiles to tears.
+In my attempt to be technically independent, I found myself completely overwhelmed, flailing helplessly in a sea of advice about everything I never wanted to know about blogging.
+Keyword strategy, title case, alt attributes, metadata, duplication, broken links, 301 redirects, indexing, reindexing, web crawlers, site mapping, and the big one that started this whole debacle, permalink structure.
+Before I knew it, I had installed three separate SEO plug-ins (one of which turns out has not been tested on my theme), turned various functions on and off, and somehow managed to loop my URL around on itself so that it disappeared from the internet altogether.
+Can you see why I was crying tears in my beer?